fatiando/2023-kegs/extended-abstract/README.md

 In order to obtain the Bouguer gravity disturbance we need to remove the terrain effect from the gravity disturbance we already computed.
-Harmonica allows us to forward model the gravity effect of the topographic masses on every observation point by approximating them with rectangular prisms with a specified density (see Fig. 2b):
+Harmonica allows us to compute the gravity effect of the topographic masses on every observation point by approximating them with rectangular prisms with a specified density and forward modelling them (see Fig. 2b):

 ```python
 import harmonica as hm